hopbit/live-odds-services/README.md

 The Project is heavily inspired by [Apache Commons Lang](https://github.com/apache/commons-lang) project and solution created by [Ihor Zaiets](https://github.com/Ihor-Zaiets/live_odds_services) project.

+Library follows standard maven project layout:
+* code can be browsed under `src` directory
+* project configuration can be viewed in `pom.xml`

 The code is currently tested using JDK8.
 Please ensure your build environment is up to date and kindly report any build issues.hih